sampsyo/cs6120/content/blog/2019-11-13-llvm-function-inlining/index.md

 to inline calls.
 Some function calls can be immediately eliminated from consideration because they would be impossible to inline correctly.
 For example, functions not defined locally cannot be inlined, as their implementations are unknown.
-Also, any functions that include indirect branch instructions cannot be inlined as doing so would modify the functions' memory locations, and as such could cause the indirect branches to go to unexpected positions in the program.
+Also, functions that include indirect branch instructions may directly address function locations, and if they do, they cannot be inlined, as doing so could cause the indirect branches to go to unexpected positions in the program.

 Even if a function is able to be inlined without breaking the semantics of the